Jjolmyeon Recipe (Korean Spicy Cold Chewy Noodles)

 - 1 Egg

-- 4 oz.
-Soybean sprouts
+- 4 oz Soybean sprouts

-- 12 oz.
-Jjolmyeon noodles, separate each noodle
+- 12 oz Jjolmyeon noodles, separate each noodle

-- 1Tbs.
-Salt
+- 1 tbsp Salt

-- 2 oz.
-Cabbage, thinly sliced
+- 2 oz Cabbage, thinly sliced

-- 2 oz.
-Cucumber, julienne
+- 2 oz Cucumber, julienne

-- 2 oz.
-Carrot, julienne
+- 2 oz Carrot, julienne

 Instructions

-- Bring 8 to 10 cups of water to boil and add about 1 Tbs salt; add soybean sprouts and cover, cook for 4 minutes over high heat.
-Turn off heat and let it sit with cover on for 1 minute.
-Take soybean sprouts out and rinse under cold water.
-(Save hot water in pot) Drain completely and set aside.
+In a small mixing bowl, combine all the ingredients for the gochujang sauce and whisk until smooth.
+Set aside. - Bring 8 to 10 cups of water to a boil and add about 1 tablespoon of salt.
+Add the soybean sprouts, cover, and cook for 4 minutes over high heat.
+Turn off the heat and let it sit, covered, for 1 more minute.
+Remove the soybean sprouts from the hot water and rinse under cold water.
+Drain well and set aside.
+(Save the hot water in the pot!)

-- Now, let’s assemble Jjolmyeon!
-Place noodles in the bottom of a serving bowl and then place prepared soybean sprouts, cabbage, cucumber, and carrot right on top of noodles.
-Cut hard-boiled egg in halves and place a half on top of noodle bowl.
+Place the noodles in the bottom of a serving bowl.
+Top with the prepared soybean sprouts, cabbage, cucumber, and carrot.
+Slice the hard-boiled egg in half and place one half on top of the noodle bowl. - Serve immediately with the gochujang sauce.
+Mix well with a pair of chopsticks right before you eat.

 Enjoy!